wichtounet/budgetwarrior/README.rst

 The project is open for any kind of contribution : ideas, new features, bug fixes, tests, ...

 If you want to contribute to this project, you can contact me by `email <baptiste.wicht@gmail.com>`_ or via my `website  <http://baptiste-wicht.com/>`_.
 You can also directly fork the project and make a pull request.

-If you want to support the development of this project, you can `donate via Pledgie <http://pledgie.com/campaigns/21113>`_.
-Thank you !

 Troubleshooting
 ---------------